mikalai-hryb/notes/general-terms.md

 Network capacity refers to the maximum information transfer limit of a network at any given point.

+## Partition
+A partition is very much like a [volume](#volume).
+In fact, the two terms are used almost interchangeably.
+A "partition" is a chunk of a disk.
+It doesn’t necessarily contain a file system, and it might not be formatted to store data.
+Instead, a partition is just a part of a disk with a specific size, which is set at the time of creation.
+A partition can be resized, but it requires re-writing the disk’s partition table and possibly erasing data.

 ## RAM
 RAM - Random-Access Memory.